cslu-nlp/DetectorMorse/README.md

 When segmenting a file (`-s`/`--segment`), DetectorMorse simply inserts a newline after predicted sentence boundaries that aren't already marked by one.
 All other newline characters are passed through, unmolested.

+The included `DM-wsj.json.gz` is a segmenter model trained on the Wall St. Journal portion of the Penn Treebank.

 Method
 ======